sn1de/learning/unit_test_example/scanner/README.md

 Over time, you will likely create multiple test cases.
 Manually building a command line to include all of the test cases can quickly become tedious.
-Thankfully, ruby comes with a built in build management tool called rake.
-Rake is essentially make for ruby, and allows you to automate many build process activities and workflows.
-It also comes with a build in TestTask class that lets you easily setup a task to run your tests.
+Thankfully, ruby comes with build management tool called rake.
+Rake allows you to automate many build process activities and workflows.
+It also comes with TestTask class that lets you easily setup a task to run your tests.
 Create the Rakefile in the root of your project: